quophyie/quantal-logger/README.md

 //service-2.js

 const logPoint2 = () => {
-  logger.debug('some debug message at log point 1') return Promise.resolve("some logging at log point 1") }
+  logger.info('some info message at log point 1') return Promise.resolve("some logging at log point 1") }